Literature: Little Dorrit

 - Abusive Parents: Mrs. Clennam and Mr. Dorrit are both emotionally, if not physically, abusive.

 - Accidental Misnaming: Tattycoram's name is actually Harriet, but no one calls her that except Miss Wade.
+The Meagles all insist it's too ingrained of a habit to change.

 - Blackmail: Rigaud discovers that Arthur is not Mrs. Clennam's child, resulting in this trope.